 STOTT PILATES® Content © Merrithew Corporation, used with permission.

-All of our instructors have completed the classes, training and observations hours required by STOTT PILATES®.
+All of our instructors have completed the educational courses, professional training and observations hours required by STOTT PILATES®.
 Certification requires passing a written and practical examination.
 Our STOTT PILATES® certified trainers have completed over 500 hours of coursework.

 STOTT PILATES® is a contemporary approach to the original exercise method pioneered by the late Joseph Pilates.
 Co-founders Moira and Lindsay G. Merrithew, along with a team of physical therapists, sports medicine and fitness professionals, have spent over two decades refining the STOTT PILATES® method of exercise and equipment.
 This resulted in the inclusion of modern principles of exercise science and spinal rehabilitation, making it one of the safest and effective methods available.
 This clear and detailed approach forms the basis for STOTT PILATES® training and certification programs.
 It’s used by rehab and prenatal clients, athletes, celebrities and everyone in between.